perseids-project/JackSON/docs/TEAM_PITCH.md

 We could use this to locate RDF associated with a URN across several JackSON instances.
 Ideally it would be nice to have all RDF data at one SPARQL endpoint but that may not be practical.
-JackSON instance might be connected with different SPARQL endpoints.
+JackSON instances might be connected with different SPARQL endpoints.

 Each JackSON instance could store the URLs to all SPARQL endpoints.
 When it's not certain which endpoint contains the RDF we want we can just issue requests to all of them.
-AJAX requests aren't costly to make, and they're asynchronous.
+AJAX requests aren't that costly to make, and they're asynchronous.
 One or more of them can return urls to the source JSON-LD data.
 Then using AJAX, retrieve the source JSON-LD.